Norinyl-1 (Mestranol And Norethisterone)

 Frequently Asked Questions

-Norinyl-1 is effective from the first day if you start taking it on the first day of your period as directed.
+Norinyl-1 is effective from the first day if taken as directed.

 Important Disclaimer